microsoft/vscode-docs/docs/getstarted/settings.md

 ---
 # User and Workspace Settings

-It is easy to configure VS Code to your liking through settings.
+It is easy to configure Visual Studio Code to your liking through its various settings.
 Nearly every part of VS Code's editor, user interface, and functional behavior has options you can modify.

 VS Code provides two different scopes for settings:

-* **User** These settings apply globally to any instance of VS Code you open
+* **User** - These settings apply globally to any instance of VS Code you open.
 * **Workspace** These settings are stored inside your workspace and only apply when the workspace is opened.
 Settings defined on this scope override the user scope.

 ## Creating User and Workspace Settings

-To get to the user and workspace settings:
+To open your user and workspace settings, use the following menu command:

-- On a Windows computer, click **File** > **Preferences** > **Settings**
+* On Windows/Linux - **File** > **Preferences** > **Settings**
-- On a Mac, click **Code** > **Preferences** > **Settings**
+* On macOS - **Code** > **Preferences** > **Settings**

-You are provided with a list of Default Settings.
+You are provided with a list of **Default Settings**.
 Copy any setting that you want to change to the appropriate `settings.json` file.
 The tabs under the Search box let you switch quickly between the user and workspace settings files.

 You can also open the user and workspace settings from the **Command Palette** (`kb(workbench.action.showCommands)`) with **Preferences: Open User Settings** and **Preferences: Open Workspace Settings** or use the keyboard shortcut (`kb(workbench.action.openGlobalSettings)`).